yandex/yandex-tank/docs/core_and_modules.rst

 Custom_guns
 -----------
-You can create you own Golang-based gun with `pandora`.
+You can create your own Golang-based gun with `pandora`.
 Feel free to find examples at `pandora documentation <https://yandex.github.io/pandora/>`_.

 ******************